lucashorsman/climber-ws/README.md

 # Climber Robot — Cylinder-Climbing Mecanum Platform

-A ROS 2 (Jazzy) robot that wraps around a vertical cylinder (pole/tree) and climbs it using 4 mecanum wheels in an X formation.
+A ROS 2 (Jazzy) package for a robot that wraps around a vertical cylinder (pole/tree) and climbs it using 4 mecanum wheels in an X formation.
 Each wheel is mounted on a linear actuator that controls radial grip pressure, with ToF sensors providing surface distance feedback.

+## Purpose
+This robot was designed for the Farm Robotics Challenge 2026 to address Hawaii's Coconut Rhinoceros Beetle crisis.
+The invasive beetle is controlled through targeted spraying and cutting, and this package operates the climbing platform that delivers the cutting mechanism to the tops of palm trees.

 ```
         W (135°)       N (45°)